List of In Another World with My Smartphone characters: Kingdom of Lihnea

 Cloud's cruel stepbrother, who tends to keep female slaves.
 He is later revealed to be Wardack and Dacia's son, meaning that he and Cloud are not blood related.
 They plot to kill Cloud and his father so they can take over Lihnea and declare war on Palouf.
 They also kidnap Cloud's mother Erya to force the king to help.
 Zabune also intends to marry Sue and enslave her to support his rise to the throne, but the proposal was canceled when he learns that Sue is engaged to Touya (who is actually doing this to protect her).
 In retaliation, he tries to have Cloud spread rumors about Touya to ruin his reputation in hopes of preventing the engagement, which Cloud refuses to do, not realizing that Touya had overheard his entire scheme.
-After Touya rescues Erya and a slave girl that Zabune recently bought, he then foils Zabune's plan, leading Cloud to become the new king and had Zabune and his parents sentenced to death, but secretly sold to a slave trader who sends them to work as slaves in Sandora.
+After Touya rescues Erya and a slave girl named Fleur that Zabune recently bought, he then foils Wardack's plan, leading Cloud to become the new king and had Zabune and his parents sentenced to death, but secretly sold to a slave trader who sends them to work as slaves in Sandora.
 Zabune at first vowed revenge on Touya, but he violently discourages him from trying.